ahmadalwy3/ahmadalwy3/Static-filter-syntax.md

 #### `redirect`

 To cause a blocked network request to be redirected to a local "neutered" version of the resource.
 The "neutered" resource must be referenced using a resource token.
-The resources are defined in [uAssets/filters/resources.txt](https://github.com/uBlockOrigin/uAssets/blob/master/filters/resources.txt).
+The resources are defined in [Resources Library](./Resources-Library#defuser-scriptlets).
 Special, reserved token `none` can be used to disable specific redirect filters.

 The filter syntax for `redirect=` filter option is a subset of ABP-compatible filtering syntax, and is as follow: